bufbuild-ru/docs/docs/protovalidate/cel/index.md

 # Advanced CEL topics

 Understanding how a tool works can be just as important as understanding how to use it.
 In this page, you'll learn more about [Common Expression Language (CEL)](https://cel.dev), an open source technology at the core of Protovalidate.
-It explores what CEL and its "expressions" are, who uses CEL, and how Protovalidate uses CEL.When you're finished, you should have a better understanding of CEL, be able to explain how Protovalidate works, and maybe even have ideas about using CEL in other projects.
+It explores what CEL and its "expressions" are, who uses CEL, and how Protovalidate uses CEL.

+When you're finished, you should have a better understanding of CEL, be able to explain how Protovalidate works, and maybe even have ideas about using CEL in other projects.

 ::: tip What this page isn't
 This page is **not** a tutorial for how to write CEL-based Protovalidate rules.
 If that's what you're looking for, see [custom](../schemas/custom-rules/) or [predefined](../schemas/predefined-rules/) rules.